lsst-dm/dmtn-120/index.rst

 The LSST stack previously had at least three heterogeneous map types in C++: :class:`lsst.daf.base.PropertySet`, :class:`lsst.daf.base.PropertyList`, and :class:`lsst.pex.policy.Policy` (deprecated).
 However, all these types are specialized for particular roles (e.g., :class:`~lsst.daf.base.PropertyList` is designed to represent FITS headers), and mix heterogeneous mapping with other functions.
 As a result, these classes are difficult to adapt to new use cases.
-In addition, the lack of a common codebase makes these classes difficult to maintain, and the limited type safety makes these classes easy to use incorrectly from both C++ and Python.
+In addition, the lack of a common code base makes these classes difficult to maintain, and the limited type safety makes these classes easy to use incorrectly from both C++ and Python.
 :class:`~lsst.afw.typehandling.GenericMap` attempted to not only serve as a suitable back-end for :class:`~lsst.afw.image.ExposureInfo`, but also address the design problems that prevented the use of :class:`~lsst.daf.base.PropertySet` in the first place.

 Currently, :class:`lsst.afw.typehandling.GenericMap` is a component of ``afw`` because it depends, indirectly, on the ``lsst.table.io`` framework.